Nowcarpediem/cse15l-lab-reports/lab-report-1-week-2.md

 ![step6](https://user-images.githubusercontent.com/94575562/149452574-a08ddad2-ca79-443d-91a3-d5573da1e38c.PNG)

-This allows you to make a local edit to `WhereAmI.java`, then copy it to the remote server and run it in about 14 keystrokes.
+This allows you to make a local edit to `WhereAmI.java`, then copy it to the remote server and run it in about 14 keystrokes rather than 111 keystrokes if you were to type the commands out.